great-expectations/great_expectations/docs/docusaurus/docs/terms/evaluation_parameter.md

 - You cannot currently combine complex values with arithmetic expressions.
 :::

-The complete list of expressions usable in Evaluation Parameters and their corresponding functions is below:
+The expressions and the corresponding functions that you can use in Evaluation Parameters are listed in the following table:

 | **Evaluation Parameter Expression** | **Python Function Call**                                      |
 |-------------------------------------|---------------------------------------------------------------|